masterhorn/docs/_docs/tutorials/Volumes.md

 ![](../../assets/img/Volumes/volume_page_27.png)

-Also there is a transition to the **Snapshots page** through link in header.
+Also, there is a transition to the **Snapshots page** through link in header.

 ![](../../assets/img/Volumes/volume_page_28.png)